The challenge for any business is to make sure that when people look for a product or service like yours, they find you and not a competitor.

 Get your meta down.

-The meta title, URL and description are the three key ingredients for an optimised web page or blog post.
+The meta title, URL and description are the three key ingredients for an optimized web page or blog post.
 It’s simple but effective.
-We use the Yoast SEO plugin for WordPress to help us optimise our pages.
+We use the Yoast SEO plugin for WordPress to help us optimize our pages.
 But it’s not enough to add the plugin, you have to work on each page in turn.